Henry Abbot (martyr): Biography

-George Errington, William Knight and William Gibson, the Blesseds were executed on 29 November 1596, while Abbot was reprieved till the next July.
+George Errington, William Knight and William Gibson] were executed on 29 November 1596.
+Abbot was reprieved till the next July, when he was executed alongside William Andleby, Thomas Warcop, and Edward Fulthrop.

 The first three were beatified on 22 November 1987 by Pope John Paul II.

-He was venerated on 8 December 1929 and beatified on 15 December 1929 by Pope Pius XI as part of a group of 137 citizens of England and Wales who met that same fate.
+Abbot was declared Venerable on 8 December 1929, and was beatified on 15 December 1929 by Pope Pius XI as part of a group of 137 citizens of England and Wales who met that same fate.